Human penis: Circumcision

 The most common form of body modification related to the penis is circumcision: removal of part or all of the foreskin.
 It is most commonly performed as an elective procedure for prophylactic, cultural, or religious reasons.
 For infant circumcision, modern devices such as the Gomco clamp, Plastibell, and Mogen clamp are available.
+The ethics of circumcision in children is a source of controversy.
+Among the world's major medical organizations, there is a consensus that circumcision reduces heterosexual HIV infection rates in high-risk populations during penile-vaginal sex.
+There are differing perspectives on the prophylactic efficacy and cost effectiveness of circumcision in developed nations.
+Circumcision plays a significant role in many of the world's cultures.
+When performed for religious reasons, it is most common among both Jews and Muslims, among whom it is near-universal.